zerkbro/esewa-laravel-sdk/README.md

 [![Downloads](https://img.shields.io/packagist/dt/cixware/esewa-php-sdk.svg?style=flat&label=Downloads)](https://packagist.org/packages/cixware/esewa-php-sdk)
 ![License](https://img.shields.io/github/license/cixware/esewa-php-sdk)

-We at [Cixware] develop and maintain the **eSewa SDK for PHP**, making it easy for developers to integrate the eSewa payment service into their PHP code.
+We at [Cixware] develop and maintain the **eSewa SDK for LARAVEL Framework**, making it easy for developers to integrate the eSewa payment service into their PHP code.
 Find more details on the [eSewa Documentation] website.

 ## Getting Started